galax19ksh/Handwritten-Meitei-Mayek-Recognition/README.md

 ## Introduction:
-*Platform Used:* Google Colab (jupyter notebook, T4 GPU) *Tools and Libraries:* PyTorch, PIL, pandas, numpy, matplotlib, *Frameworks:* Flask, FastAPI
+*Platform Used:* Google Colab (jupyter notebook, T4 GPU)

+*Tools and Libraries:* PyTorch, PIL, pandas, numpy, matplotlib

+*Frameworks:* Flask, FastAPI

 The Meitei Mayek script, used for writing the Manipuri language, dates back to the eleventh century but faced suppression